Journalism Awards of Excellence for Coverage of Emergency Medicine Issues

 - In-depth analysis or investigation that brings clarity to a key emergency medicine issue and educates the public.

-Although applications will be accepted for any media category, all entries are judged equally and awards may not be given for all categories.
-Winners will receive an award and recognition during ACEP’s annual Leadership & Advocacy Conference in Washington, DC, Winners will be publicized through a press release, and special letters of congratulation will be mailed to each recipient’s organization.
+Winners will receive an award and recognition during ACEP’s annual Leadership & Advocacy Conference in Washington, DC, May 20-23, 2018.
+Winners will be publicized through a press release, and special letters of congratulation will be mailed to each recipient’s organization.

-For instructions on submitting your application, please download the Journalism Awards entry form.
+For instructions on submitting your application, please download the entry form.
 Applications that do not meet eligibility requirements or are incomplete will not be judged.

 ACEP is the national medical specialty society representing emergency medicine.
 ACEP is committed to advancing emergency care through continuing education, research and public education.
 Headquartered in Dallas, Texas, ACEP has 53 chapters representing each state, as well as Puerto Rico and the District of Columbia.
 A Government Services Chapter represents emergency physicians employed by military branches and other government agencies.